VIRUXE/samp-gpci-csharp/README.md

 ## Why care?

 Well, as in the game, this was also useful to identify players from outside of the gameserver.
 When for example, using a _launcher_ or an external _anti-cheat_.

+## Other implementations

+I also have this implementation ported for _GO_ and _PHP_ as a _Gist_: https://gist.github.com/VIRUXE/80a27dca1604ddc8d205416ace911914

+There's also the original implementation in Javascript, from Renegade334: https://github.com/Renegade334/gpci-js